-K2 or “Spice” (a.k.a Synthetic Marijuana and Synthetic Cannibinoids) is an illicit drug that is comprised of a mixture of herbs and spices, typically sprayed with a synthetic compound that is chemically similar to THC, the psychoactive ingredient in marijuana.
+K2 or “Spice” (Synthetic Marijuana) is an illicit drug that is comprised of a mixture of herbs and spices, typically sprayed with a synthetic compound that is chemically similar to THC, the psychoactive ingredient in marijuana.
 The most common chemical compounds of K2 include HU-210, HU-211, JWH-018, and JWH-073.
 K2 is often marketed in head shops, tobacco shops, or over the Internet as incense or “fake weed.”
 Unknown product origin and amount of chemical compound on the organic material are just two of the many risks associated with K2/Spice.

 Methods of abuse